chromatices/kfp-to-argo-pipeline-example/README.md

 - In `utils/`, `pipeline-sample.yaml` has information about kubeflow pipelines.
 It made by python package `kfp`.
 - If you apply to your kfp, update your kfp yaml and edited `run-yaml.sh`'s last line.
+- If your computer hasn't GPU, you should use `utils/pipeline-cpu.yaml`.

 ---------------------
 - This work was supported by Institute for Information & communications Technology Promotion(IITP) grant funded by the Korea government(MSIT) (No.2021-0-00281, Development of highly integrated operator resource deployment optimization technology to maximize performance efficiency of high-load complex machine learning workloads in a hybrid cloud environment)